 Vocaloid-related creatives range from bedroom-bound amateurs to established professional artists.
 The team behind The End sit very firmly in the latter camp.
 Composer Keiichiro Shibuya (located for the duration of The End in a small producer’s booth in the rear-right corner of the stage, and mostly obscured from sight by his own pair of semi-transparent screens), director and scriptwriter Tokishi Okada, visual artists YKBX and Masakazu Ito, sound designer Evala, scenographer Shohei Shigematsu, Vocaloid programmer PinocchioP, and Louis Vuitton artistic director Marc Jacobs collectively form one of the most prestigious and talented collaborative groups to have worked with Hatsune Miku so far.

 But despite the presence of such highly respected names behind The End’s flawless presentation, no individual Vocaloid contributor has come close to matching Miku herself in terms of international fame and recognition.
 Regardless of whose songs she sings, Miku remains the star of the show.

 On August 22nd at the Saitama Super Arena, Miku performed her first live show to 25,000 rabid fans as part of the annual Animelo Summer Live concert – a show dedicated entirely to songs associated with Japanese animation.
-Appearing on a video screen that dominated an entire wall of the arena, and towering several stories tall over an assembled band of session musicians, Miku performed two songs (Miku Miku ni Shite Ageru and the Supercell-penned hit Black Rock Shooter) to a rapturous reception.
-Before long a video of Miku’s set was broadcast online, inspiring the imaginations of Miku fans worldwide.
+Appearing on a video screen that dominated an entire wall of the arena, and towering several stories tall over an assembled band of session musicians, Miku performed two songs (Miku Miku ni Shite Ageru, and the Supercell-penned hit Black Rock Shooter) to a rapturous reception.
+A video of Miku’s set was immediately broadcast online, inspiring the imaginations of Miku fans worldwide.

 To those fans, Miku was no longer restricted to the digital realm.
 Now, she was performing live.
 She was becoming real.